mortenivar/Jed-modes/README.sh.txt

   block is inserted within an existing block, it will be nicely indented relative to that block.

+- Execution of code in a marked region or in the whole buffer.
+Show output in another window.

 - If the shellcheck program is installed, you can have it check the current buffer for errors/warnings/notes and have offending lines colored in the color of the preprocessor directive, often magenta or brightgreen.
 You can